stella0000000/garden-structures/README.md

 ### `Motivation`<br>

 Ben, Stella, and Zack met at the Recurse Center.
-Ben has a background in 3D, and mathematics.
-Stella and Zack have backgrounds in research/teaching, and art/writing, respectively.<br><br>
+They have backgrounds in 3D/mathematics, research/teaching, and art/writing, respectively.<br><br>

 Stella was curious to ascertain a framework to acquire a deeper understanding of data structures and algorithms.
 She noticed the paper flowers hanging behind her desk resembled linked lists.
 Were the flower petals nodes of a circularly linked list?<br><br>